Why your approach to Teams governance is wrong

 Right now, you must be thinking I have some serious chutzpah to make such a statement, and you’d be correct – but that chutzpah is built on real-world experience working with organizations of all sizes and industries.

 And why is it that I’m saying the approach is wrong?
 Because of the fact that industry “experts” use the term “Teams governance” in the first place.
 No, I’m not being pedantic that it should be “Microsoft Teams governance”, I’m calling out the narrow-focus view that governance of the Microsoft Teams platform actually exists.
+While Microsoft Teams monitoring and reporting is important, it's one part of the whole of Microsoft 365 suite.

 Let me explain.